 Many women also have alcohol use disorder.
-The National Institute on Alcohol Abuse and Alcoholism revealed that 5.3 million women are suffering from the condition.
-These numbers have paved way for the establishment and existence of women-only rehab centers.
+The National Institute on Alcohol Abuse and Alcoholism revealed in 2019 that 5.5 million women are suffering from the condition.
+These numbers have paved the way for the establishment and existence of women-only rehab centers.

 Why Is Drug Rehab for Women Important?

 Every person with addiction needs help.
 But there are unique needs among women that may make them good candidates for women’s drug rehab centers.
 Staying in facilities that cater to drug rehab for women means that the centers are addressing their specific needs.
 Treatments that work with men may not yield the same results in women.

 Drug rehab for women employs approaches that consider the context of a woman’s life, such as her social and economic environment, her relationships with her loved ones, peers, and other support systems, and the impact of culture and gender.
 It also utilizes gender-responsive treatment, as gender differences can contribute to patterns of substance use disorder.

 Certain factors contribute to substance abuse in women, including stress, grief, strain in relationships, and mental illnesses such as post-traumatic stress disorder (PTSD), eating disorders, anxiety, and depression.
 Women-only rehab centers acknowledge these factors and how they influence women’s lives.

 One of the biggest benefits of attending drug rehab for women is the opportunity to pursue unique treatments specifically for women.
 Rehab centers offer safety and security.